jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

-2.4.9      What happens if I set “Yes” to whether filter emails sent by this site?
+2.4.9      What happens if I set "Yes" to whether filter emails sent by this site?

 When user of this site sends an email, whether to deliver any email scoring above the threshold.
 When the rule is triggered, "550 Requested action not taken: mail %s is rejected\r\n" is returned, and the email is not delivered.